hyosung11/dawnstar-manifesto/book-proposal-outline.md

 The DawnStar* Manifesto prescribes living a brilliant life through a calm mind, a fit body, a loving family, and a caring family.

-- is a book of letters from a father to his children about th
+- is a book of letters from a father to his children about

 ## Core Idea